North Africa·Morocco·Updated May 3, 2026

 What scams target tourists in Essaouira?

-The most frequently reported tourist scams in Essaouira are Adulterated Argan Oil, Fish Grill Overcharge on the Ramparts, Unofficial Medina Guide, with 1 classified as high severity.
+The most frequently reported tourist scams in Essaouira are Fish Grill Overcharge on the Ramparts, Adulterated Argan Oil, Unofficial Medina Guide.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
+Similar patterns are also documented in Cairo and Marrakech.

 Are taxis safe in Essaouira?